Challis, Idaho

 Challis is the largest city in Custer County, Idaho, United States.
 It is the county seat and its population was 1,081 at the 2010 census.
-The 2020 census shows 902 residents, a 16.6% drop.
+The 2020 census showed 902 residents, a 16.6% drop.
+And as of 2023, the population increased to 924.

 History

 Challis was founded in 1878 and named for A.P.
 Challis, who was a surveyor when the townsite was laid out.
 Challis post office was established in 1878.

 Twin Peaks Sports, the I.O.O.F.
 Hall, and a number of other buildings in Challis are individually listed on the National Register of Historic Places, most as a result of an Idaho State Historical Society study of historical resources in the town.